Frequently Asked Questions

 What are the hours of work, are interns expected to stay, do they get overtime pay?

-Interns typically work 7 hours a day.
+Interns typically work 7 hours a day, however there will be days which require interns to stay late.
 Working over 7 hours in a day will not garner overtime pay.
-Some days require interns to stay later.
-Usually, interns will have prior notice for those days.
+Interns will have prior notice of days extending beyond 7 hours.
 At the end of session, during conference committees, there may be a Saturday or Sunday in which the intern is expected to be present.
 This may or may not be paid.

 What is the length of the internship?

 Interns are invited (not required) to attend Organization Day, which is held in mid-November each year and is the official first day of the legislative session.